Gas stoves leak climate-warming methane even when they're off

 In fact, it turned out that's when about 80% of methane emissions from stoves happen, from loose couplings and fittings between the stove and gas pipes.

-There are surprisingly very few measurements of this "incomplete combustion from appliances," says Eric Lebel, lead author of the study, who conducted the research as a graduate student at Stanford.
-Lebel is now a senior scientist at PSE Healthy Energy.
+There are surprisingly very few measurements of this "incomplete combustion from appliances," says Eric Lebel, lead author of the study, which was published Thursday in the journal Environmental Science & Technology.
+Lebel conducted the research as a graduate student at Stanford and is now a senior scientist at PSE Healthy Energy.

-Lebel's research shows it didn't matter if the stove was old or new or what brand it was, the presence of leaks was consistent.
-There were 18 brands of stoves and cooktops in the study, and they ranged in age from 3 to 30 years old.
+Lebel's research shows it didn't matter if the stove was old or new or what brand it was — the presence of leaks was consistent.
+There were 18 brands of stoves and cooktops in the study, and they ranged from three to 30 years old.
 Stoves using a pilot light instead of an electronic sparker leaked more.

-Researchers estimate up to 1.3% of the gas used in a stove leaks into the atmosphere.
-Individually that's a tiny climate impact compared to things like coal-fired power plants.
+Researchers estimate that up to 1.3% of the gas used in a stove leaks into the atmosphere.
+Individually, that's a tiny climate impact compared with things like coal-fired power plants.
 But Jackson says if you add up the more than 40 million gas stoves in the U.S., the amount of leaked methane every year has about the same climate change effect as the carbon dioxide from 500,000 gasoline-powered cars.

 There's a battle over gas stoves in the push to rein in climate change